Information about existing Yandex StoreDoc clusters

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To get the list of operations for a Yandex StoreDoc cluster, run this command:
+To get a list of operations for a Yandex StoreDoc cluster, run this command:

 yc managed-mongodb cluster list-operations <cluster_name_or_ID>